 Review and launch your AI Deploy app

-CLI, which can be downloaded here.
+You can also generate the equivalent ovhai CLI command, which enables you to deploy the same application using the command line.
+This CLI can be downloaded here.
 For more information, consult the CLI - Launch an AI Deploy app documentation.

 Connect to your first AI Deploy app